sooksong/MAD/README.md

 # MAD
-Code for paper ''XXX'' in Neurocomputing
+Code for paper ''XXX'' in Neurocomputing.
 Code will be released soon...